 - Set an example.

 An “individual transformed”, e.g., a Quality Leader should be able to take any proposed or successful change effort at an individual, group, organization, country or global level and translate how an unconscious awareness and understanding of the SoPK was applied to the situation.
 The results could be summarized in 1-2 pages.
-Repeated application of the SoPK based process leads to conscious awareness and understanding, e.g., transformation.
+Repeated application of the SoPK based process leads to conscious awareness and understanding, e.g., transformation – a positive change that results in improvement.

 The SoPK/Foundation Principles align with the Baldrige Criterial for Performance Excellence.
 The variation principle is implied in the Criteria as opposed to specifically stated.